ncatlab/nlab-content/pages/0/0/0/5/5000/content.md

 ## Historical but now outdated

-While many of these fine books are still pleasure for some readers, they do not capture the modern viewpoint and have old notation to be regularly used.
-But one should be aware of them; and sometime unique material exposed there.
+While many of these fine books are still pleasure for some readers, they do not capture the modern viewpoint and have maybe too old notation to be regularly used.
+But one should be aware of them, and of sometimes unique material exposed there.

 * W. V. D. Hodge, Daniel Pedoe, _Methods of algebraic geometry_, 3 vols. (see review by Coxeter in Bull.
 Amer.
 Math.
 Soc. __55__, 3, part 1 (1949), 315-316, [euclid](http://projecteuclid.org/euclid.bams/1183513548))
 * F. Severi, Vol. I (1942): Serie, sistemi d'equivalenza e correspondenze algebriche sulle varieta algebriche.
 Vol. I I (1958) and I I I (1959): Geometria dei sistemi algebrici sopra una superficie e sopra una varieta algebrica.